MushroomRL/mushroom-rl/examples/habitat_dqn/README.md

 * [Download Replica scenes](https://github.com/facebookresearch/Replica-Dataset).
 When you run `./download.sh /path/to/replica_v1`, this path will have to be set in the yaml file under `DATASET.SCENES_DIR`.
-See for instance `example/habitat_dqn/pointnav_apartment-0.yaml`.
-* Scene details, such as the agent's initial position and orientation, are defined in `replica-start.json`.
+* Scene details, such as the agent's initial position and orientation, are defined in a json file.
+This file is usually named `replica-{split}.json`, where `split` is defined in the yaml file under `DATASET.SPLIT`.
+You need to pass the json file to the yaml file under `DATASET.DATA_PATH`.
-To change the agent's initial position, you can sample one with `NavRLEnv._env._sim.sample_navigable_point()`.

-In both Habitat and iGibson, The scene is defined in the yaml file of the task.
+See `example/habitat_dqn` for an example.